act-rules/act-rules.github.io/_rules/SC1-3-5-autocomplete-valid.md

 ### Expectation 1

-The `autocomplete` attribute is a single term, or a space seperated list of terms.
+The `autocomplete` attribute is a single term, or a space separated list of terms.

 ### Expectation 2

-The autocomplete term(s) follow the [HTML 5.2 specification](https://www.w3.org/TR/html52/sec-forms.html#autofill-detail-tokens), which requires that it/they match the following:
+The autocomplete term(s) follow the [HTML 5.2 specification](https://www.w3.org/TR/html52/sec-forms.html#autofill-detail-tokens), which requires that it/they match the following in the correct order:

-1. Has a section-* value _(optional)_
+1. Has a value that starts with "section-" _(optional)_
 2. Has either "shipping" or "billing" _(optional)_
-3. Has "home", "work", "mobile", "fax" or "pager" _(optional, only for "email", "impp", "tel" or "tel-*")_
+3. Has either "home", "work", "mobile", "fax" or "pager" _(optional, only for "email", "impp", "tel" or "tel-*")_
 4. Has a [correct autocomplete field](#correct-autocomplete-field) _(required)_

 **Note**: Autocomplete terms are case insensitive.
 When multiple terms are used, they must be used in the correct order.